Nostalgic riding fun with brass music: The Krinoline

 The Krinoline (Crinoline) promises nostalgic riding fun with its own brass band.
 If you’ve never gone for a ride, you’re missing out.

-What’s special: a journey back in time to the twenties
+The special feature: a journey back in time to the 1920s

-Krinoline rides were a popular attraction at the beginning of the 20th century.
-Today, the Krinoline is the last original of its kind at the Munich Oktoberfest.
-If you want to experience the nostalgic riding pleasure, you have to come to the Wiesn.
-Compared to the modern rides to the left and right of the Krinoline, it seems more leisurely.
-Times have changed since the ride was first built on the Theresienwiese in 1924.
+Crinoline rides were a popular attraction at the beginning of the 20th century.
+Today, the crinoline at Oktoberfest is the last original of its kind.
+So if you want to experience this nostalgic ride, this is the place to come.
+Compared to the modern rides to the left and right of the crinoline, it seems rather leisurely.
+Times have changed since the ride was first set up on the Theresienwiese in 1924.
 Back then, it took three to four men to get the Krinoline going.
-It wasn’t until 1936 that operator Michael Großmann began to move the sofa gondolas electrically.
-However, the maximum speed doesn’t exceed 15 km/h.
-Already in the thirties, faster and more modern rides were enticing visitors away.
-To make the Krinoline more attractive again, Großmann relied on a brass band, for which he added a small balcony.
-Since 1938, the band has provided a special riding pleasure with traditional brass music.
+It wasn't until 1936 that operator Michael Großmann began to power the sofa gondolas electrically.
+Even so, the maximum speed is still no more than 15 km/h.
+Even in the 1930s, faster and more modern rides attracted visitors.
+To make the Krinoline more appealing again, Großmann added a small balcony for a brass band.
+Since 1938, the band has been providing traditional brass music for a special riding experience.
+In 2024, the Krinoline celebrated its 100th birthday at the Oktoberfest.

-The Krinoline: for everyone who likes it comfortable
+The Krinoline: For everyone who likes to take it easy

 Who should ride the Krinoline?
-The answer: everyone, big and small!
-Everyone who likes it comfortable will get their money’s worth on this ride.
-But so will everyone else, because the riding fun has tradition, and it just wouldn’t be a Wiesn visit without it.
-The leisurely ride invites you to chat and the brass music provides the right “Krinoline feeling.”
-The sixteen sofa gondolas swing under a red and blue striped tent on a mast decorated with Art Nouveau paintings and strings of lights.
-When the ride begins in the Krinoline, the moment is almost magical.
+The answer is: everyone, young and old alike!
+Anyone who likes a leisurely pace will get their money's worth on this ride.
+But so will everyone else, because riding it is a tradition and simply part of visiting Oktoberfest.
+The leisurely ride invites you to chat, and the brass band music creates the right “Krinoline feeling.”
+The 16 sofa gondolas swing under a red and blue striped tent on a mast decorated with Art Nouveau paintings and fairy lights.
+When the ride in the Krinoline begins, the moment has an almost magical quality.
 Long live nostalgia.

-When the Krinoline turns, it is reminiscent of a hoop skirt worn by 19th-century women under their dance dresses.
-So the name doesn’t just come from chance, because the term “crinoline” stands for a special kind of hoop skirt, which often provided for the extensive width of clothes, constructed from spring steel bands.
-When the women danced, the hoop skirt swung - as do the gondolas of the Krinoline.
+When the Krinoline spins, it is reminiscent of a hoop skirt that women wore under their dance dresses in the 19th century.
+The name is no coincidence, as the term “Krinoline” refers to a special type of hoop skirt, which often featured a construction made of spring steel bands to create the expansive width of the dresses.
+When the women danced, the hoop skirt swung – just like the gondolas of the crinoline.